DannyArends/D-coding/README.md

 - (Optional for GUI) Download and install SDL for your platform (http://www.libsdl.org/)
 - (R for Statistical) Download and install R for your platform (http://www.r-project.org/)

-Compile with using rake, dmd (and optionally dfl) on %PATH%:
+Compile with using rake, dmd on your %PATH%:
 List all possible build and test options:

     $ rake -T